qrder-tech/backend/ENDPOINTS.md

 ##### Body Params:
 Name | Type | Information
 -- | -- | --
 token _(Dependent)_ | String | It will be received from an external online payment system.
-If the request is made by a `consumer`, it is required.
+If the request is made by a `consumer`, it is optional.
+If it not exists, `consumer` balance will be used.
 ##### Response:
 Name | Type | Information
 -- | -- | --